The Two Witnesses

 by Brad Boyles

-I think a major issue with this chapter is the fact that it relies heavily on chapter 10 for continuity.
-It is best to read on and view chapter 10 and 11 as one long event.
-So, with that in mind, we will look back to the context of chapter 10 as we study here in 11.
+I think a major issue with Revelation 11 is the fact that it relies heavily on Revelation 10 for continuity.
+It is best to read on and view chapters 10 and 11 as one long event.
+So, with that in mind, we will look back to the context of chapter 10 as we study here in Revelation 11.

 Measuring means to establish or preserve.
 For John, the temple would have been understood as the church.
 I tend to lean that this is another big-picture interpretation of God preserving his church and protecting them from the demonic onslaught of the Antichrist.
 Here are my reasons:

-- This interpretation is especially relevant considering chapter 10 speaks to the bitter / sweet nature of the scroll.
+- This interpretation here in Revelation 11 is especially relevant considering Revelation 10 speaks to the bitter/sweet nature of the scroll.
 The bitterness is the suffering they will endure but the sweetness is the promise of redemption through Jesus.

 - The measuring of the temple enclosure (but not the outer court) could easily represent the church from two different perspectives.